2024 NFL Draft grades for all 32 teams

 Seattle Seahawks

-Mixed feelings is the best way to describe the Seahawks draft.
-On one hand, they did grab a potentially disruptive defensive lineman in Byron Murphy — a piece they desperately needed.
+Mixed feelings is the best way to describe the Seahawks' draft.
+They grabbed a potentially disruptive defensive lineman in Byron Murphy II — a piece they desperately needed.
 They also found someone who can compete for a starting role on the offensive line with Christian Haynes in the third round.
 Still, their Day 3 picks leave a bit to be desired, especially with no second-round pick this year due to the Leonard Williams trade.

-Hard not to love this selection for Seattle.
+Hard not to love this selection.
 Haynes is talented enough to start right away, which is imperative for a team that needs starters at guards.
-This is a pick that can pay immediate dividends and we might be looking back at this pick in December wondering why Haynes didn’t go a whole lot higher.
+This is a pick that can pay immediate dividends and we might be looking back at this selection in December wondering why Haynes didn’t go a whole lot higher.

-This linebacker class was very shaky overall, but the Seahawks still drafted someone that’s not really close to being ready to play in the NFL.
-Perhaps Mike Macdonald is the guru to unlock a starting linebacker in Tyrice Knight, but he’s probably going to wind up a special teams player.
+This linebacker class was very shaky overall, but the Seahawks still drafted someone who's not close to being ready to play in the NFL.
+Perhaps head coach Mike Macdonald is the guru to unlock a starting linebacker in Knight, but he’s probably going to wind up a special teams player.

 Round 3, Pick 81: Christian Haynes, OL, UConn